Checking oil pressure

 - The crankcase ventilation system is faulty.

-- Clamps not properly tightened, thread dirty or damaged.
+- Clamps are not tightened correctly, threads are dirty or damaged.

 - A defective seal was used (if applicable).